All work of the Baseline Protocol initiative is maintained publicly on a github repo.

-Anyone can do a pull request and commit.
+Anyone can do a pull request and commit work to the community.
 In order for your work to be merged, you will need to sign the eCLA (entity contributor agreement) or iCLA (individual contributor agreement).
 Here are the details: https://www.oasis-open.org/resources/projects/cla/projects-entity-cla

 The iCLA happens automatically when people submit a pull request, or they can access directly by going to https://cla-assistant.io/ethereum-oasis/baseline

-During the bootstrap phase (March - June, 2020) merging to Master will require review by THREE Maintainers.
-The TSC will seed the set of Maintainers.
-Thereafter, any active Member can become a Maintainer.
-Maintainers may add more Maintainers by two-thirds majority (rough consensus rules), and the TSC may step in to resolve cases where this process fails.
+Merging to Master requires review by THREE Maintainers.
+The TSC seeded the initial set of Maintainers.
+Now, any active Member can become a Maintainer.
+Maintainers may add more Maintainers by rough consensus, and the TSC may step in to resolve cases where this process fails.

 The specifications work of the community can be done by anyone, both technical and non-technical contributors.
 The focus is on finding evidence for a requirement and articulating it in the form below.
 The SSC is the coordinating body for this work.